 The placards and flower offerings remained, as did the garden and rose bushes.
 I was sorry to see the portable basketball hoops removed.
 They represented part of what the circle had become—a place of gathering.

 I love this particular angle view.
 The placard was up by June 12 or before, but was down by July 7, 2020.
 This painting has caused the most concern (if you could call it that) because of the word “F*ck” in such a prominant and ‘in-your-face’ position.
 I don’t even know if they realized it was really “F*ck 12”.
 It was all about the F-word.
 Nevertheless, the sign was prophetic—it did come down, even though it was the last (except for the Hill monument).

 This is also from my visit to the Marcus-David Peters Circle on June 12, 2020.

-These are miniature paintings I did with pen, egg tempera, and gouache on gessoed hardboard during November, 2021.
+These are miniature paintings I did with pen and egg tempera on gessoed hardboard during November, 2021.
 They are painted from photographs I took between June 2020 and August 2021.

 Lee Monument 2.0